Maternity Assessment Unit

 The maternity assessment unit (MAU) provides care, treatment and support to women experiencing complications during pregnancy and the postnatal period.

-The MAU is placed on the ground floor of The James Cook University Hospital, accessed via the maternity entrance.
+The MAU is situated on the ground floor of The James Cook University Hospital, accessed via the maternity entrance.

 Telephone advice line: 01642 854815

-Visiting hours: One personal only to accompany you to MAU please
+Visiting hours: One person only to accompany you to MAU please